undur/vermilingua-maven-plugin/README.md

   made from the same project, but compiled with different `finalName`s, will look exactly the same.
-* The launch script no longer requires or reads the `NEXT_ROOT` environment variable.
-* The launch script no longer passes `-DWORootDirectory` or `-DWOLocalRootDirectory` to the JVM, as applications are now self-contained bundles with no dependency on a system-wide WebObjects installation.
+* The launch script no longer requires or reads the `NEXT_ROOT` environment variable and thus no longer passes `-DWORootDirectory` or `-DWOLocalRootDirectory` to the JVM, since applications are now self-contained bundles with no dependency on a system-wide WebObjects installation.
 * The launch script no longer sets default heap sizes (`-Xms32m`, `-Xmx64m`, `-XX:NewSize=2m`) on macOS, deferring to the JVM's built-in ergonomics which select appropriate defaults based on available system memory.
+Or memory settings specified by yourself.
-* No Windows launch script (`.cmd`) or Windows-specific files (`CLSSPATH.TXT`, `SUBPATHS.TXT`, `Contents/Windows/`) are generated.
+* No platform-specific files are generated and custom logic for legacy platforms (Rhapsody, classic Mac OS, Windows) has been removed from the launch script.
+This means no Windows launch script (`.cmd`) or Windows-specific files (`CLSSPATH.TXT`, `SUBPATHS.TXT`, `Contents/Windows/`), no `MacOSXServerClassPath.txt`, and no redundant copy of the launch script in `Contents/MacOS/`.
 If deploying on Windows, use the standard launch script via WSL or Git Bash.
-* The `Contents/MacOS/` directory no longer contains a redundant copy of the launch script.
-* Support for the Rhapsody and classic Mac OS platforms has been removed from the launch script.
-* No `MacOSXServerClassPath.txt` is generated (it was identical to `MacOSClassPath.txt` and only used by the Rhapsody platform path).

 ## Building a "Fluffy Bunny" project

-While we encourage everyone to use the standard maven project layout, `vermilingua` allows you to build "Fluffy Bunny" layout projects (sources in `Sources/`, `Resources/`, `Components/` and `WebServerResources/`).
+While we encourage everyone to use the standard maven project layout, `vermilingua` allows you to build "Fluffy Bunny" layout projects with sources in `Sources/`, `Resources/`, `Components/` and `WebServerResources/`.
 To do this, just configure the plugin with the location of your resource directories and and set Maven's `<sourceDirectory>` to `Sources`:

 ```xml
 <build>